On the charged boson gas model as a theory of high Tc superconductivity: Superconductivity by bound electrons

-The physical properties of known HTS's are quite diverse and often in a stark contrast.
-For instance the overdoped cuprates have fully developed Fermi surface while the underdoped ones have no Fermi surface or at best one whose existence is prone to debates.
+The known HTS's are quite diverse and often in stark contrast in their physical properties.
+For instance the overdoped cuprates have fully developed Fermi surface while the underdoped ones have no Fermi surface or at best far less conspicuous one.
 The parent compound of cuprates is a Mott insulator while it is a metal for iron pnictides.
 However Condition~S in the above is not specifically tied to any of these properties.
-Therefore the possibility is open to our model that it may explain all the diverse HTS's.
-Of course it is more likely that the model may not explain even a single HTS considering the radical nature of Hypothesis~B. In \S 3.3 below, we propose that a necessary condition for a solid to be an HTS is that its chemical composition is such that its nontrivial portion consists of ions whose cores are relatively better-exposed.
-This is the only proposal, even if a vague one, which our model currently provides for a solid to be an unconventional superconductor.
-In fact this is to make $E_s$ low enough.
-We do not have at the moment any clue whatsoever as to what makes $E_i$ small.
+Therefore the possibility is open to our model that it may explain all the diverse HTS's even if it is only under the seemingly unlikely premise that Hypothesis~B turns out real.